nest/nest-simulator/doc/examples/pynest_microcircuit.rst

 PyNEST microcircuit
 ===================

-Here is the PyNEST implementation of the microcircuit model by Potjans and Diesmann.
+This is a PyNEST implementation of the microcircuit model by Potjans and Diesmann.

 .. toctree::
    :maxdepth: 1